 Your company will tell you if you can use any VPN, such as Perimeter 81 or Surfshark VPN, to connect to the firm’s network or what security measures you need to take to ensure there’s no breach of sensitive company or design information to any unwanted party.

-Even if your company hasn’t outlined anything about a remote VPN, we recommend you use one, especially if you’ll be sending or receiving sensitive information.
+Even if your company hasn’t outlined anything about the most secure VPN, we recommend you use one, especially if you’ll be sending or receiving sensitive information.
 As a graphic designer, it can be anything from a design prototype to your client’s specifications about a certain new project or marketing campaign they want to launch.

 Image Source: iStock/ismagilov